zackhanni/soundslikesoma/_services/band-rehearsal-studio.md

 ### Are there any noise issues with neighbors?

-The building and room are insulated so there are little to no noise issues from neighbors.
+The building and room are insulated, so there are little to no noise issues from neighbors.
 We do ask that people schedule in advance for rehearsal time to avoid the occasional studio noise conflicts.
-For some podcasts or audio book recordings, we will make the rehearsal space unavailable to book to avoid any background noise creeping into the recordings.
+For some podcasts or audiobook recordings, we will make the rehearsal space unavailable to book to avoid any background noise creeping into the recordings.

 - - -